Designing A Website Based On Human Behaviour

 4. Availability Heuristic

-Availability heuristic or availability bias establishes a sense of urgency in the user’s decision-making process that thrives on immediate memory.
-When a user can recall one product or brand compared to its competitors, it’s assumed to be more important and makes a choice accordingly.
+The availability heuristic or availability bias establishes a sense of urgency in the user’s decision-making process, which thrives on immediate memory.
+When a user can recall one product or brand compared to its competitors, it’s assumed to be more important, and the user makes a choice accordingly.

 Those in this biassed group use the latest news to influence their opinions.